General Terms & Conditions of Sale

 1. The Seller shall make every effort to make sure that the goods are packaged properly.

-2. The costs of materials used for packaging shall be considered part of the Seller’s own costs shall not be returned, except in the case of returnable pallets.
+2. The costs of materials used for packaging shall be considered part of the Seller’s own costs shall not be returned, except in the case of returnable pallets or plastic stabilizing blocks.

-3. Unless otherwise agreed by the Parties, the pallets on which the Seller delivers the goods to the Buyer shall be returned and shall be collected by the Seller or a third party authorised by the Seller once a month.
-The Seller or the third party authorised by the Seller shall provide information on the time of pallet collection by e-mail or fax at least 2 days in advance.
+3. Unless otherwise agreed by the Parties, the pallets or plastic stabilizing blocks used by the Seller for deliveries of goods to the Buyer shall be returned and shall be collected by the Seller or a third party authorised by the Seller once a month.
+The Seller or the third party authorised by the Seller shall provide information on the time of pallet/ plastic stabilizing blocks collection by e-mail or fax at least 5 days in advance.

-4. The Seller shall keep records of the pallets which are in the Buyer’s possession and are subject to return.
+4. The Seller shall keep records of the pallets/ plastic stabilizing blocks which are in the Buyer’s possession and are subject to return.
 Upon the Buyer’s request, the Seller shall make the records available to the Buyer.

-5. If the Buyer fails to return the pallets in the number resulting from the statement sent within the specified time limit, the Seller shall issue a VAT invoice to the Buyer due within 7 days for the amount corresponding to the product of multiplying the number of packaging units not returned in due time by the cost of a single pallet.
-The pallet cost shall be determined in accordance with the current price list of the Seller or of the third party authorised by the Seller.
-In addition, the Seller shall have the right to credit payments of other amounts due made by the Buyer in the first place against unpaid VAT invoices for pallets.
+5. If the Buyer fails to return the pallets in the number resulting from the statement sent within the specified time limit, the Seller shall issue a VAT invoice to the Buyer due within 7 days for the amount corresponding to the product of multiplying the number of packaging units not returned in due time by the cost of a single unit.
+The cost of pallets/ plastic stabilizing blocks shall be determined in accordance with the current price list of the Seller or of the third party authorised by the Seller.
+In addition, the Seller shall have the right to credit payments of other amounts due made by the Buyer in the first place against unpaid VAT invoices for pallets/ plastic stabilizing blocks.

 6. At the Buyer’s request, the Seller shall be obliged to collect the cores delivered with the goods at no extra charge, provided that the cores are in good condition and have been properly packaged on a pallet.